tnauckunas/sempre-health-qa-support-log/manual-tests/ipad_integration.md

 ## Lessons Learned

-- iOS updates often break integration in subtle ways — don’t trust it without testing
+- iOS updates often break integration in subtle ways and don’t trust it without testing
 - Apps must be tested **freshly installed**, not just “opened again”
 - Always test **battery % + permissions** as invisible blockers
 - Consistency between app version and firmware is critical to sync